Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 Club Bath

 Describing itself as the “first and oldest gay bathhouse in Asia” means you have to visit Club Bath while you're in Manila!
-Spread out over three floors are communal showers, a steam-room, a gym, a labyrinth, mini-bar, movie room, private cabins and a dark room.
-Overall, Club Bath is a more relaxed and chilled spot than some other gay saunas, but there's still plenty of opportunities for some cheeky fun.
+Spread out over three floors are communal showers, a steam room, a gym, a labyrinth, a mini-bar, a movie room, private cabins, and a dark room.
+Overall, Club Bath is a more relaxed and chilled spot than some other gay saunas, but there are still plenty of opportunities for some cheeky fun.

 Club Bath is located at 2456 FB Harrison Boulevard in Pasay City.
-It's open on weekdays from 6pm until 2am, on Friday from 6pm until 3am and on Saturday from 3pm until 3am.
+It's open on weekdays from 6 pm until 2 am, on Friday until 3 am, and on Saturday from 3 pm until 3 am.

 Altermale Exclusive (The We'reHouse)